 Three artefact handling classes will be held in the Ashmolean Museum.
 They are intended to underpin students' understanding of the material culture of select key areas covered by the syllabus.

 Michaelmas Term

-The Ancient Near East (Dr P. Collins) online
+The Ancient Near East (Dr P. Collins) face to face